blablacar/enjoliver/docs/kubernetes-architecture.md

 ![cp](docs/topology.jpg)

-Kubernetes controller manager is deployed as *Pod* on each nodes of the control plane.
+Kubernetes controller manager is deployed as *Pod* on each node of the control plane.
 When the control plane runs the controller, the scheduler starts as a DaemonSet.

 Vault, Kubernetes and Fleet have dedicated etcd clusters.